IDKFORCE/fs-spawnselector/README.md

 *
 To Change The Logo Go To `interface.css` In Line 7
 *
-If You Want The Locations To Be By Jobs Go To `fs-spawnselector/settings.lua` And Uncomment -- from the jobs *
+If You Want The Locations To Not Be By Jobs Go To `fs-spawnselector/settings.lua` And Comment -- On The Jobs *
 # Here Is The Original Fork